Gary Rardon: 1974 crime spree

 At a parole hearing in 2012, Rardon said "he was having hard times and just lost it," describing the robbery-slayings as "pretty cold blooded."
 He said his release plan was to live in the Champaign-Urbana area and live alone.
 He said he would need to rely on his 90-year-old mother, aunts, and uncles to get a job, and did not talk further about his parole plans.
 Rardon, who had not received a major violation in prison since 1986, said he turned his life around in 1985, after he became determined to become a better person.
 He expressed remorse for his actions, saying he regretted the pain he had caused to the victims, their families, and his own family.
 Rardon said he now had feelings for people, and believed this was somewhat of an indicator that he had changed.
 He said he did not have these feelings in the past.

-While commending Rardon for his good behavior and remorse, the members of the Illinois Prisoner Review Board concluded "There is no argument that Inmate Rardon’s behavior over the past several years has been good, and he is to be commended for that.
+While commending Rardon for his good behavior and remorse, the Illinois Prisoner Review Board concluded:"There is no argument that Inmate Rardon's behavior over the past several years has been good, and he is to be commended for that.
 Yet the crimes committed by him, using his own words, were 'pretty cold blooded.'
 These senseless crimes were committed after Inmate Rardon had already served a sentence in Indiana for another life he had taken.
 Inmate Rardon had already successfully robbed each victim and the victims made no attempt to prevent Inmate Rardon from leaving the scene.
 However, Inmate Rardon chose to willingly execute each of the victims with a shotgun blast to their body.
-These are crimes for which remorse is simply not enough."

-Rardon completed his state sentence on September 30, 2016, and was immediately transferred to federal custody to serve his 12-year sentence.
+These are crimes for which remorse is simply not enough."Rardon completed his state sentence on September 30, 2016, after which he was transferred to federal custody to serve his 12-year sentence.
 He was released from federal prison on December 17, 2020.
 Overall, Rardon served nearly 50 years in prison for the murders.
+He died in Indianapolis on March 16, 2024, aged 80.